Jump to main content

 Nomination of Spouse to Claim the Deduction

-Under section 26F of the IRO, if either a husband or a wife, as owner of the dwelling, has no salary income, rental income or profits chargeable to tax during the year of assessment, he or she may nominate the other spouse to claim the deduction.
+Under section 26F of the IRO, if either a married person or the person's spouse, as owner of the dwelling, has no salary income, rental income or profits chargeable to tax during the year of assessment, he or she may nominate the other spouse to claim the deduction.
 “No profits chargeable to tax” includes a loss case.
 You should note here that nominations are restricted to spouses.
 A father, for instance, cannot nominate his son to receive his entitlement.

 Nominations must be made year by year, and the nominating spouse must sign the nominee’s tax return to signify his or her agreement to the nomination.
 The owner (but not the spouse to whom the deduction is actually granted) is regarded as having been allowed the deduction for a year of assessment.